How to Write a Follow-up Email (That People Actually Respond To)

 How Do You Write a Follow-Up Email?

-Your follow-up email’s subject line, messaging, and structure will also play a big role in determining your success.
-Here are the key steps to writing a fantastic follow-up email.
+Your follow-up email’s subject line, messaging and structure will also play a big role in determining your success.
+Here are the key steps to writing a follow-up email.

 First things first.
-You want to determine exactly why you’re sending your follow-up email.
+You want to determine why you are sending your follow-up email.
 This step will be much easier if you have a detailed sales funnel.

-For example, let’s imagine that a member of your team met with a prospect at an industry event last week.
+For example, imagine that a member of your team met with a prospect at a networking event last week.
 The lead has since gone cold, but you want to move him along the sales funnel.
 This tactic may mean that your objective is to reinvigorate the relationship.

 Now that you have this objective in mind, you can think about how to achieve it via your email.
 For example, you might decide to send a piece of educational content about your product or service that requests a follow-up conversation.